-Northcape may have commercial relationships with some of the companies it which it invests on behalf of clients, and these may have the potential to give rise to conflicts in Responsible Investment activities.
-The investee company subject to Responsible Investment practices may be a client or vendor.
+Northcape may have commercial relationships with some of the companies in which it invests on behalf of clients, and these may have the potential to give rise to conflicts in Responsible Investment activities.
+For example, the investee company subject to Responsible Investment practices may be a client or vendor.
 Conflicts identified through these activities, processes, and practices are covered by the Conflicts of Interest Policy and will be managed in the best interests of all Northcape clients.